 The Board Chair leads on an annual basis a peer review process through one-on-one meetings with each individual director.
 The Corporate Governance and Nominating Committee also considers on an annual basis the appropriateness of conducting a peer assessment through an independent advisor.
 At the end of 2007, the Corporate Governance and Nominating Committee and the Board carried out an individual director peer assessment with the assistance of an independent advisor, as was done in 2004.
-In 2011, no such assessment was deemed necessary given the fact that one was carried out in 2007 and the changes to the composition of the Board were very recent.
+In 2012, no such assessment was deemed necessary in light of the annual peer review process led by the Board Chair and because changes to the composition of the Board were recent.
 In 2007, the process involved peer assessment questionnaires which were completed by each director and forwarded directly and confidentially to the advisor.
 Responses were then consolidated in an individual director report and distributed by the advisor directly to each director, as well as to the Board Chair, and a report was made by the Board Chair to the Board of Directors.